• This field is for validation purposes and should be left unchanged.

 Types of liquor licenses

-There are two basic categories of New York City liquor licenses.
+There are two basic categories of New York State liquor licenses.
 The first is an on-premises (OP) license, which allows for the on-premises consumption of alcoholic beverages as follows:

 • OP — Full liquor license for all types of alcoholic beverages; also permits the sale of beer for off-premises consumption